ayunami2000/ayuncraft/stable-download/readme.txt

+Download 'stable-download-SECURE.zip' to get started quickly

-Download 'stable-download-new.zip' to get started quickly
+Download 'stable-download-new.zip' to get started quickly with a modded client

 Downloading 'Offline_Download_Version.html' will allow you to play without hosting an HTTP server